-The PetSet Youth Club is perfect for youth in grades 5-7 who want to learn about animal welfare issues while developing leadership and community service skills.
-PetSet offers a fun, comprehensive program that meets twice a month.
+PetSet Youth Club is a fun, comprehensive program for youth in grades 5-7 who want to learn about animal welfare issues while developing leadership and community service skills.
+New members are welcome any time.

 PetSet is a service learning program.
 This enhanced form of community service ensures that youth play an active role in choosing, developing, implementing, and evaluating the work they do for their communities.

 PetSet Youth Club meets twice a month in Woodbury (Tuesday) and Golden Valley (Wednesday), during the school year.
 See a calendar of PetSet meeting dates.

 PetSet is an ongoing program, but members must register for one semester at a time.
 The registration fee for each semester is $75.
 Space is limited, and memberships are available on a first-come, first-served basis.
 New members are welcome any time.
 (Members joining after the first meeting will pay a prorated registration fee.)